boltzmannlabs/molpro/molpro/geomol/README.md

     from molpro.geomol.model import train_geomol
     train_geomol(data_dir:str = "/",dataset:str = "drugs", seed:int=0, n_epochs:int = 2, batch_size:int = 16,
                                       lr:float = 1e-3, num_workers:int = 6, num_gpus:int = 1, verbose:bool = False)

+Input Parameters :

+    data_dir : str
+             directory path where data is stored for training dataset : str
+             on which dataset you want to train the model "drugs" or "qm9" seed : int
+           the seed you want to fix
+    n_epochs : int
+           number of epochs you want to train the model bath_size : int
+           bath size for model training
+    lr : float
+           learning rate for optimizers
+    num_workers : int
+           number of workers to be used
+    num_gpus : int
+           on how many gpus you want to train then model verbose : bool
+           verbose "True" or "False"

 after executing you will get a new folder called "lightning_logs".